Test-Time Training on Nearest Neighbors for Large Language Models: Related Work

 \subsection{Language Models using Retrieval}

-Many recent advances in language models retrieve nearest neighbors from the training set, but do not use them for test-time training.
-The most successful line of work uses those neighbors as additional context, sometimes called feature augmentation, for the test instance.
-Some examples are: REALM~\cite{guu2020retrieval}, RAG~\cite{lewis2020retrieval}, RETRO~\cite{borgeaud2022improving}, REINA~\cite{wang2022training}, KATE~\cite{wang2022training}, and Atlas~\cite{izacard2022few}.
-These methods are trained also with retrieved neighbors as additional context, mirroring the procedure at test time.
+Many recent advances in language models retrieve nearest neighbors from the training set, but use them differently from our approach.
+The most successful line of work uses those neighbors as additional context, also known as feature augmentation, for the test instance.
+Some prominent examples are \cite{guu2020retrieval}, \cite{lewis2020retrieval}, \cite{borgeaud2022improving}, \cite{wang2022training}, \cite{wang2022training}, and \cite{izacard2022few}.
+The success of these methods at test time requires having the retrieved neighbors as additional context also during training, mirroring the procedure at test time.
 In comparison, our method requires no special training; we simply downloaded pre-trained models from HuggingFace.
 In Subsection \ref{baselines}, we evaluate against a baseline that uses neighbors as context at test time without special training.

 At test time, our method requires one forward and backward pass through each of the neighbors individually.
 Using the neighbors as additional context requires only one forward pass through the neighbors, but the time complexity of self-attention is quadratic in the context length, consequently the number of neighbors.
 With 50 neighbors, the quadratic cost can be significant.
 Our method does not have this concern.